MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Pwsh.md

 in **cmd.exe** results in the script receiving the literal string `$env:windir` because it has no special meaning to the current **cmd.exe** shell.
-The `$env:windir` style of environment variable reference _can_ be used inside a **Command** parameter, since there it will be interpreted as PowerShell code.
+The `$env:windir` style of environment variable reference _can_ be used inside a **Command** parameter, since there it is interpreted as PowerShell code.

 ### -Command | -c